adrian-pino/helm-v2x-stack/readme.md

-# V2X Helm Charts & Local Helm Chart Repo (ChartMuseum)
+# Helm Charts Implementing the V2X Stack
 Repository containing the two Helm Charts that form the V2X Stack: MQTT Broker & V2XCom.
 The V2X Stack contains a MQTT Broker and as many V2XCom as necessary.
 This can be achieved running the V2XCom Helm Chart with different configurations specifying info such as "RSU-id", "IP", "VLAN tag", etc.

 ## Lead developers